 It is possible to specialise in many areas within the framework of English Studies.
-English Literature offers an excellent foundation for an English degree or related career such as journalism.
-It is also a qualification which is highly regarded by potential employers.
+English Literature offers an excellent foundation for an English degree or related career such as journalism, author or travel writer.
+It is also a qualification which is highly regarded by potential employers due to its academic rigour and transferable employability skills.